getsentry/action-release/README.md

 ### Create a Sentry Internal Integration

+NOTE: You have to be an admin in your Sentry org to create this.

 For this action to communicate securely with Sentry, you'll need to create a new internal integration.
 In Sentry, navigate to: _Settings > Developer Settings > New Internal Integration_.

 Give your new integration a name (for example, "GitHub Action Release Integration”) and specify the necessary permissions.
 In this case, we need Admin access for “Release” and Read access for “Organization”.